 A number of economists have criticized various aspects of the global foreign aid system as ineffective or counterproductive.
 New York University professor and former World Bank economist William Easterly made the case in his 2006 book, The White Man’s Burden, that development aid is dominated by top-down planners and bureaucrats with little accountability, and that there is scant evidence that aid boosts a country’s long-term growth.
 Easterly is also highly critical of linking aid to counterterrorism efforts, and he and other analysts have warned about the potential for military aid to bolster repressive regimes.
 To combat that, Congress has passed legislation barring U.S. aid to military units that were found to have violated human rights.

 Nobel laureate Sir Angus Deaton argues that aid gives a lifeline to corrupt governments, insulating them from the political pressures that would create a better functioning state.
-Zambian economist Dambisa Moyo writes that more than $1 trillion in aid has flowed to Africa in past decades, but real per capital income on the continent has not improved since the 1970s.
+Zambian-born economist Dambisa Moyo writes that despite more than $1 trillion in aid flowing to Africa in past decades, real per capital income on the continent has not improved since the 1970s.

 Some analysts, and many in Congress, have criticized U.S. aid as wasteful spending.
 Danielle Pletka of the American Enterprise Institute argued before Congress [PDF] that USAID has little to show for much of its spending and that the aid structure established by the 1961 foreign assistance law is increasingly dysfunctional.

 What are the arguments in favor?

-High-profile defenders of aid like tech billionaire Bill Gates and Columbia University economist Jeffrey Sachs counter that health initiatives in particular have saved millions of lives.
-Gates says that successes like anti-HIV/AIDS and polio campaigns have increased political stability, expanded economic opportunity, and boosted U.S. popularity.
-(Critics such as Easterly and Deaton praise such life-saving humanitarian aid, but point out it is a small fraction of total aid spending.)
+High-profile defenders of aid, such as tech billionaire Bill Gates and Columbia University economist Jeffrey Sachs, counter that health initiatives in particular have saved millions of lives.
+Gates says that successes such as anti-HIV/AIDS and anti-polio campaigns have increased political stability, expanded economic opportunity, and boosted U.S. popularity.
+Critics such as Easterly and Deaton praise such life-saving humanitarian aid but point out that it is a small fraction of total aid spending.